imunderthetree/Weather-App/README.md

 Replace the placeholder API key in the code (api_key = "your_api_key") with your actual API key.

 **P.S** : In the project you will find my own API to fast test the app, but you can create yours and replace it.

+## Disclaimer

+This project was created after watching the tutorial video "[How to Build a Weather App with Python and PyQt5](https://youtu.be/Q4377DH5Jso?si=dwHnKaoYmyKh2vJA)".
+However, I have added some additional features and modifications, including:

+- **Enhanced UI**: Improved layout and styling to create a more user-friendly interface.
+- **Temperature Conversion**: Added functionality to toggle between Celsius and Fahrenheit temperature units.